alienator88/Pearcleaner/README.md

 ## Requirements
 - MacOS 13.0+
-- At the moment, using some newer SwiftUI code which requires 13.0+
+- Using some newer SwiftUI code which requires 13.0+
-- Will try to re-work some of that to support older versions.

 ## Getting Pearcleaner